nvdla/doc/doc/ias/unit_description.rst

 ^^^^^^^^^^^^^^^^

 A stripe operation combines a group of atomic operations from several convolutions.
-During one stripe operation, the weight data in MAC cell array keep unchanged.
-And input data cubes slides in input data cube.
+During one stripe operation the weight data in MAC cell array is kept unchanged.
+Input data slides along input data cube.

-Notice the partial sums in one stripe operation cannot be added together.
+Notice the partial sums in one stripe operation cannot be added together as the correspond to different points in the output cube.

 The length of stripe operation has limitations.
 The lower limit 16 is due to internal bandwidth to fetch weights for next stripe operation.
-The upper limit 32 is due to buffer size in ACCU.
-But the length may be less than lower limit in extreme cases.
+The upper limit is 32 due to buffer size in the accumulator.
+The length may be less than lower limit in some extreme cases.

 The figure below shows an example of stripe operation which contains 16 atomic operations.
 The padding size is 0 in this case.
-Notice it’s not a progressive scanning of input data cube!
+Notice it’s not a progressive scanning of input data cube.
+Though generally, a stripe does scan along the w dimension first.
+The figure below shows an example with no padding so the last two columns aren't part of the first stripe (with a 3x3 kernel, no padding, and an input with w=6, the output will have a w of 4).

 .. _fig_image8_stripe_operation: